-You’ve made the switch from Windows or Mac OS X, and now you’re looking for applications to install.
+You’ve made the switch from Windows or Mac.
+You’ve picked a Linux distro, settled on a desktop environment, and learned all the basic Linux commands.
+Now you’re looking for applications to install.
 Or maybe you’re a long-time Linux user who’s keeping an eye out for what’s new.
-Either way, you’ve come to the right place.
+Well, you’ve come to the right place.

 With the new Quantum update, Mozilla has given people reason to check out Firefox again.
 Linux users in particular may be happy to see support for client-side decorations, which makes Firefox feel more at home in desktop environments such as GNOME and Elementary OS Pantheon.
 Mozilla bakes in privacy options that don’t come with Chrome, one of several reasons to consider using Firefox instead.